GreGamingHUN/VIBEZ_Bot/README.md

 # VIBEZ
 A Musicbot for Discord using the Discord.js API

-My main goal is to make a wokring musicbot with my fresh knowledge of Javascript.
+My main goal is to make a working musicbot with my fresh knowledge of Javascript.

 To do:
 - Stop Music